DavidDerhy/api-docs/source/includes/_additional_functions.md

 }
 ```

-In case you don't need an overdraft anymore you have the possibility to deactivate it.
-To deactivate an overdraft you have to send a `PUT` request to the overdraft's endpoint `https://api.fidor.de/overdrafts/{:id}` with the request body containing the `"deactivate"` property set to `true`.
+In case you don't need an overdraft anymore you can deactivate it.
+To deactivate an overdraft send a `PUT` request to the overdraft's endpoint `https://api.fidor.de/overdrafts/{:id}` with the request body containing the `"deactivate"` property set to `true`.

 #Short-Term Loan